It’s the new year and we’re already itching to travel!

 - There is something outside for all of the family.

 If you’re an adrenaline junkie, a little bit of a couch potato or like a simple stroll in the fresh air, Scotland provides everything you could want.
 In winter, there is an outstanding ski resort Nevis Range Mountain Resort.
-In summer, there is munro bagging.
-If you’re feeling a little more sedentary, take a short but fast boat ride across Loch Ness or a paraglide through the winding mountains.
+In summer, there is munro bagging or if you’re feeling a little more sedentary, a boat ride across Loch Ness.
 If you’re looking for any more activites, consult our previous blog post on “Thrill Seeking Activities in the Highlands”!

 - Hogwarts, and the wizarding world.

-Everyone knows the most famous school of the wizarding world is in Scotland.
-But in fact, the very train tracks of the Hogwarts Express are just kilometres from Fort Augustus.
+Everyone knows the most famous school of the wizarding world is in Scotland and in fact, the very train tracks of the Hogwarts Express are just kilometres from Fort Augustus.
 The Glenfinnan Viaduct can be seen on a train from Fort William to the west coast of Scotland.
-With deep lochs all around (where giant squids and merpeople may lay), as well as forests for hippogriffs and all the magical creatures Hagrid so loved – the Highlands are the indisputable territory of Harry Potter’s world.
+With deep lochs where giant squids and merpeople may lay, as well as forests for hippogriffs and all the magical creatures Hagrid so loved – the Highlands are the indisputable territory of Harry Potter’s world.